bec-archer/SR80-Manuals/user-manual.md

 ### Oil Sample

 You can record an oil sample on any item that's at the **Ready for Test** or **Tested** stage.
 This is optional — not every item needs one.
+But when you do record one, at least one photo is required.

 1. Open the item
 2. Tap the **Oil Sample** button (blue)
 3. Pick the condition: **Clean** or **Dirty**
 4. Add any notes in the text field (optional)
-5. **Take photos (optional)** — below the notes field you'll see **Camera** and **Library** buttons, same as the photo buttons used during intake.
+5. **Take at least one photo** — below the notes field you'll see **Camera** and **Library** buttons, same as the photo buttons used during intake.
 Tap Camera to snap a picture of the oil sample, or Library to pick one from the device.
 You can add multiple photos — each one appears as a thumbnail with an **X** to remove it if you change your mind.
+The Submit button stays disabled until you add a photo.
 6. Select who performed the sample
 7. Tap **Submit**

 Photos upload automatically when you submit.
-Oil samples (with any attached photos) show up in the Test & Sample History card on the item detail (see below).
+Oil samples (with photos) show up in the Test & Sample History card on the item detail (see below).
 You can record multiple oil samples on the same item if needed.

 ### Repair History